iamloganwalsh/RSP/Novice/NoviceDSA/BellmanFord.md

             # Relax edges (replace with shorter path)
             if dist[u] != math.inf and dist[u] + weight < dist[v]:

-                if i == num_vertices - 1:           # If our path can still be improved, we have a negative cycle return [None]
+                if i == num_vertices - 1:           # If our path can still be improved, we have a negative cycle (after iterating all vertices, we do an extra iteration to check for this) return [None]

                 dist[v] = dist[u] + weight

     return dist
 ```

+Time Complexity: O(V * E).
+- We check each vertex and edge exactly one time.
+Auxillary space: O(V).
+- We store the distance to each vertex.